Bee hive in a UK apiary, representing seasonal varroa treatment planning

 Resistance develops when mites survive a treatment and pass on traits that make them harder to kill next time.
 This is more likely when:

-- Treatments are used when conditions are unsuitable
+• Treatments are used when conditions are unsuitable or outside label requirements

 Safe Handling, PPE and Preparation

 Safe use protects you, your bees, and anyone nearby.
-Even if a product is widely used, you should treat it like a controlled substance: read the instructions, prepare properly, and clean up properly.
+Even if a product is widely used, you should treat it with proper care: read the label and safety data, prepare properly, use suitable PPE, and clean up properly.

 Record Keeping (What to Write Down and Why)